 Proxy VS VPN, what’s their difference?

 The internet is a prominent place to be in.
 It is full of information, and it is full of wonders, but it could be a scary place to be in.
-It can be a place of fraud where your safety and security can be at stake.
-It is a place where your personal information can be stolen.
+The Internet can be a place of fraud where your safety and security can be at stake and is a place where your personal information can be stolen.

 So, if you value your security, it is the right time to use a proxy server.
 But a proxy server is often interchangeably used with a virtual private network or a VPN.
 Are you one of those who get confused?
 Then you should continue reading.